-Elizabeth Cynthia (Cindy) Tripp, age 60, has over 30-years of experience in financial services in both Canada and the U.S. and was one of the founding partners of GMP Securities L.P. (formerly Griffiths McBurney and Partners).
+Elizabeth Cynthia (Cindy) Tripp, age 61, has over 30-years of experience in financial services in both Canada and the U.S. and was one of the founding partners of GMP Securities L.P. (formerly Griffiths McBurney and Partners).
 Ms. Tripp worked at GMP Securities L.P. from 1995-2016 where she held the position of Managing Director, Co-Head Trading where she had oversight of institutional trading, retail trading, securities lending, foreign exchange and risk management.
 Ms. Tripp was a member of the Board of the Ontario Securities Commission from 2022-2024, where she chaired the Nominating and Governance Committee.
 She was a member of the Capital Markets Modernization Taskforce, which delivered its final report in January 2021 to the Minister of Finance.
+Ms. Tripp is a Director of Covenant House (Toronto) and the Soul Pepper Theatre.
 She is a former Director of Avante Logixx (TSXV: XX), former Chair of the Board of Governors of the Bishop Strachan School, a former Director of the Georgian Bay Land Trust, and a former Director of Toronto Financial Services Alliance.